 The U.S. International Trade Commission (USITC) has voted to institute an investigation of

-The investigation is based on a complaint filed by The Lincoln Electric Company of Cleveland, OH, and Lincoln Global, Inc. of City of Industry, CA, on August 7, 2009.
-The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain bulk welding wire containers and components thereof and welding wire that infringe patents asserted by the complainants.
-The complainants request that the USITC issue an exclusion order and cease and desist orders.
+The investigation is based on a complaint filed by Hexagon Metrology AB of Sweden and Hexagon Metrology, Inc., of North Kingstown, RI (Hexagon), on July 28, 2009.
+The complaint alleges violations of section 337 of the Tariff Act of 1930 in the importation into the United States and sale of certain articulated coordinate measuring arms and components thereof that infringe a patent asserted by Hexagon.
+The complainants request that the USITC issue an exclusion order and a cease and desist order.

-The USITC has identified the following as respondents in this investigation:
+The USITC has identified the following respondents in this investigation:

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.